14 Things You Must Do on the First Day of a New Job

 Don’t be too judge-y

 “While first impressions are important and can last a long time, don’t judge people, processes, or things too harshly on the first day.
 That cubicle mate that barely said hello to you might be kind of a jerk … or he may be on a tight deadline and didn’t have a moment to chat.
 Keep an open mind and remain positive,” says Fogleman.
-While you’re at it, try these proven tricks to make a good first impression.

 If someone invites you to lunch … GO!